 Dual Boss: Bowser breathes fire at you and tips the tub to splash you with hot water(?) quite often.
 You're also attacked by a barrage of Bullet Bills coming from his son's Submarine.

 Dummied Out: Only in the original Japanese release does there exist text files for what seem to be a train station system, with a list of harbors leading to levels, even ones that aren't part of the final game at all.
 The text for what could be a messaging tree also includes buying tickets and stamps.

 Easter Egg: One of the levels involves shrinking and getting into a glass bottle.
 By crawling into a hole in a wall and rotating the camera around, you can see a book behind the wall.
 It's the only one in the game and nobody knows what it's doing here.
 Supposedly the original point of the mission was to find the book of the guy who sent you into the bottle, but they later changed it to a red coin hunt, and they never bothered to remove the book model.

 Escort Mission: That damn glitchy watermelon in Gelato Beach will make Cataquacks haunt your dreams.

-Excuse Plot: Seemingly averted at first; the game has a legitimate reason for Mario to clean up the island, and each area has a noticeable subplot, but subverted later when the overarching plot is abandoned in favor of collecting the rest of the shines.
+Excuse Plot: Seemingly averted at first; the game has a legitimate reason for Mario to clean up the island, and each area has a noticeable subplot, but subverted later when the overarching plot is abandoned in favor of collecting the rest of the shines and saving Peach.